karanbhoknal/Django-project-Python/README.md

 #Installation and Setup of Django Project
 Install python3 if not installed in your system download the latest version of python it’s python 3.11.0 this time.

-open the command prompt and make directory folder mkdir Django_project
+# open the command prompt and make directory folder or vscode

+mkdir Django_project

-3.Setting up the Virtual Environment
+# 3.Setting up the Virtual Environment
 Create virtual environment in django: We should first go the directory where we want to createthe virtual environment then we type the following command to create virtual environment in django

-1.It is create venv in Django project directory
+# 1.It is create venv in Django project directory

 python -m venv .venv

-2.It is Activate the venv in Django project directory
+# 2.It is Activate the venv in Django project directory

 .venv\Scripts\Activate [for Windows]